Miss H. Brewin-Woodhouse

 - Visitors/experts who share DT experience and knowledge

 - Forest school area to experience DT activities and creative learning

 - A wealth of resources and materials (including iPad and Net book sets)

-At Shobnall Primary School we believe that the view of every pupil is important to ensure that we provide the best education possible.
+At Shobnall Primary & Nursery School we believe that the view of every pupil is important to ensure that we provide the best education possible.
 When I monitor DT I ask children from all classes to discuss their learning, enjoyment and skills during DT.
 Feedback is always very positive.
 This helps teachers when planning heir next projects to ensure pupil’s feedback is included.

 Documents and Useful Links

-Please see below a selection of documents that relate to the intent, implementation, and impact of DT teaching and learning at Shobnall Primary School.
-If you require any additional information relating to this subject, then please contact the subject leader, Mrs Sandhu, via the school office email.
+Please see below a selection of documents that relate to the intent, implementation, and impact of DT teaching and learning at Shobnall Primary & Nursery School.
+If you require any additional information relating to this subject, then please contact the subject leader, Miss Alexander, via the school office email.
 Click on the links below for useful resources too!